February 05, 2021

 Orthostatic hypotension may be a temporary condition or one that occurs consistently over time (chronic).
 Some sources break down the causes of OH into drugs, non-neurogenic, primary neurogenic and secondary neurogenic causes.
 In many cases, the underlying cause of OH remains unknown or unproven (idiopathic).
 Most idiopathic cases are believed to have an underlying neurogenic cause.

-OH can be associated with the use of a certain medications such as chemotherapy drugs and narcotic medications.
-A common cause of OH is the decrease in volume of circulating blood (hypovolemia) resulting from excessive use of medications that increase urination (diuretics), or from drug therapy that widens blood vessels (vasodilators) for the treatment of high blood pressure, heart failure or chest pains (i.e., calcium blockers and nitrates).
+OH can be caused by certain chemotherapy drugs which can cause an autonomic neuropathy.
+A common cause of OH is the decrease in volume of circulating blood (hypovolemia) resulting from excessive use of medications that increase urination and sodium loss (diuretics), or from drug therapy that widens blood vessels (vasodilators) for the treatment of high blood pressure, heart failure or chest pains (i.e., calcium blockers and nitrates).
+Commonly used vasodilator drugs include levodopa for Parkinson’s disease, nitroglycerine and drugs taken to treat erectile dysfunction (sildenafil, tadalafil).
 A variety of drugs that interfere with the autonomic nervous system’s reflexes can also cause OH, such as certain antipsychotic (i.e., phenothiazine) and antidepressant drugs.
-Additional drugs have been reported to cause OH including alcohol and barbiturates.
+Alcohol can also cause OH.

 Non-neurogenic causes can include hypovolemia, cardiac pump failure, and venous pooling.
 Hypovolemia can be caused by several conditions including dehydration, chronic bleeding, adrenal insufficiency, diabetes insipidus, diarrhea, and chronic vomiting.